 Despite careful considerations regarding the instrumentation, the images obtained from an optical device contain defects that must be calibrated to ensure quality during final data extraction.
 Howell (2000) provides a detailed examination of the various image defects that occur.
 Dark Current originates from the thermal noise that all objects contain unless they are at absolute zero.
-As long as molecular motion can still occur, albeit slow, the material will contain minimal thermal energy.
+As long as molecular motion can still occur, albeit slowly, the material will contain minimal thermal energy.
 If the thermal agitation is strong enough, electrons become excited and gain kinetic energy resulting in their incorporation into the image signal.
 Image bias is another defect that may trace its origins to variations among pixel gain, or Quantum Efficiency (Howell 2000).
 Individual pixels that comprise an entire image may be more or less efficient at converting photons into electrons relative to an adjacent pixel.
 In order to mitigate the impacts presented by these defects as noted by Howell, we will conduct dark frame subtractions and flat field corrections to our images.

-Berry and Burnell (2000) provide a methodology for performing these data reduction techniques that we intend to follow; however, we will be forced to make adjustments specific to coronal photography since their work was in regards to nighttime astronomy.
+Berry and Burnell (2000) provide a methodology for performing data reduction techniques that we intend to follow; however, we will be forced to make adjustments specific to coronal photography since their work was conducted in regard to nighttime astronomy.
 The suggested method uses dark frame subtraction so that subsequent flat field corrections may be formed with greater ease.
 Dark frames are composed of two components; a thermal signal accumulated at a temperature dependent rate containing the dark current, and a zero-point bias which is essentially a dark frame taken with zero exposure time to prevent the accumulation of dark current.
 Flat fields are images obtained that consist of uniform illumination of every pixel by a light source of identical spectral response to that of your object frames (Howell 2000).
 Due to variations in pixel gain, or Quantum Efficiency, flats allow for corrections by measuring pixel efficiency in response to a flat, or uniform, field of light.
 Flat fields require an image of a uniform low-level light source that fills half of the camera’s dynamic range (Berry and Burnell 2000).
 Flat-fields are challenging because their signal is often subtle and difficult to isolate, which explains our intention to follow Berry and Burnell’s example to apply that correction in the final stages of image processing.
 Once we obtain the necessary reference frames to calibrate our images, the remainder of the work will be completed via the program LabVIEW.
 Utilizing this virtual instrumentation program, I will be responsible for performing the necessary data reduction corrections.
 Subtracting dark frames from the actual image will negate the influence of dark current from the final product.
 Averaging flat fields with the image will ensure a near uniform Quantum Efficiency range for the entire image.
 It will minimize the presence of overly bright spots, or “hot” pixels and cool spots, or “dead” pixels.
 It is our hope that following Berry and Burnell’s example will promote the most effective methodology.